+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.22 applies to Fortran.
 The value of a variable that has never been given a value is undefined.
 It is the programmer's responsibility to guard against use of uninitialized variables.